-As we move to online instruction, many of your interactions with instructors and peers will take place asynchronously, especially if you are not within a 3-hour time difference from Durham.
+If participating in online instruction, your interactions with instructors and peers may take place asynchronously, especially if you are not within a 3-hour time difference from Durham.
 In the absence of immediate feedback and response, there are a number of strategies useful for building and maintaining a sense of engaged community.

 - Communicate early and often with your instructors, especially if you have questions about the material, have difficulty finding or accessing course materials, or simply feel unsure how best to engage.